Published on Mar 30, 2022Updated on Oct 6, 2022

 Here, the nature of the asset determines the amount of loan you will get.
 In the case of gold loans, the sanctioned amount depends on the value of the gold only.
 The value of any precious stones or silver, making charges, etc. will not be considered.
 In the case of a LAP loan, the lender will consider the market value of the pledged property and its nature to determine the maximum loan amount they can offer.
 In both cases, the lender will also consider other factors such as the applicant’s income, existing debts, etc. Thus, it is possible to get a higher loan amount through a LAP loan (in most cases).

 The rate of interest for gold loans is fixed.
-Generally, it varies between 9.24% to 26%.
 The loan against property, on the other hand, typically offers the borrower the option to choose the format of interest between fixed and floating rates.
-Most lenders offer floating rates of interest, starting from 9% per annum.
+Most lenders offer floating rates of interest.
 The interest rates for LAP loans are usually lower when compared to that of gold loans.

 The eligibility criteria for gold loans are easier when compared to unsecured loans.
 However, one must be able to prove ownership of the pledged gold in the form of receipts.
 Some lenders may even request additional documents such as bank statements.
 Borrowers will also have to provide other KYC documents.
 However, the requirements for CIBIL score, etc are less stringent.